 What to do in Sorting Out Your Property with Inheritance

-The value of the inheritance is the fair market value of the property.
+The value of the estate is the fair market value of the property.
 Fair market value is the amount you could sell the property for in an open market, with willing buyers and sellers.
 This amount takes into account many factors, including its location, size, and condition.
 You may need an appraiser to determine the value of your property.

 The most important thing to do in sorting out your property with inheritance is to have a clear idea of what you will do with it and why you are doing it.
 What do you want to do with your property?
 Do you want to give it all to one person, or do you want to spread it around to make sure it is used for your benefit?
 You will also need a clear idea of why you are doing what you are doing.
 Some reasons may not be the best idea, but it may be good regardless.